-The Collection Fund balance was a net deficit of £13.466m at 31 March 2021 (31 March 2020, £0.7m surplus), made up of a deficit of £0.7m from Council Tax (31 March 2020, £0.4m deficit) and a deficit of £12.766m from NNDR (31 March 2020, £1.1m surplus).
+The Collection Fund balance was a net deficit of £13.466m at 31 March 2021, made up of a deficit of £0.7m from Council Tax and a deficit of £12.766m from NNDR.
 This is recoverable from all precepting authorities, which are Cumbria County Council, Cumbria Police and Crime Commissioner, and Eden District Council for Council Tax, and Central Government, Cumbria County Council and Eden District Council for NNDR.
-These outturn figures will feed into the next round of budgeting to ensure that the fund aims to break even by redistributing any gains or losses between the preceptors.
+These out-turn figures will feed into the next round of budgeting to ensure that the fund aims to break even by redistributing any gains or losses between the preceptors.